 ‘The most difficult and empowering thing as an artist is to stay honest about my work and me.
 And I'd like to help my students to get there too.’

-Aiwen Yin is a researcher within the Cultural and Creative Industries research group.
-She is also graduation curatorial tutor at the Master Institute of Visual Cultures.
+Aiwen Yin was a researcher within the Cultural and Creative Industries research group from 2019 until 2020.
+She is currently graduation curatorial tutor at the Master Institute of Visual Cultures.

 Aiwen Yin is a practicing designer, design theorist and project developer, who uses writing, speculative design and time-based art to examine the social impact of planetary communication technologies.
 She advocates relationship-focused design as a strategy to redesign, re-engineer and reimagine the relationship between technology and the society.
 Aiwen holds a BFA in Visual Communication from Beijing Institute of Fashion Technology, and an MFA in Design from Sandberg Institute Amsterdam.
 She was a researcher in The New Normal in Strelka Institute, Moscow in 2017, a fellow in Art Center South Florida, Miami in 2017, and a resident in ZK/U Berlin in 2019.
 Aiwen is the recipient of INFORM prize for Conceptual Design in 2019.